Battle of Adwa: Immediate aftermath

-However, 800 captured Eritrean Ascari, regarded as traitors by the Ethiopians, had their right hands and left feet amputated.
-Augustus Wylde records when he visited the battlefield months after the battle, the pile of severed hands and feet was still visible, "a rotting heap of ghastly remnants."
-Further, many Ascari had not survived their punishment, Wylde writing how the neighborhood of Adwa "was full of their freshly dead bodies; they had generally crawled to the banks of the streams to quench their thirst, where many of them lingered unattended and exposed to the elements until death put an end to their sufferings."
-There does not appear to be any evidence for reports that some Italians were castrated and these may reflect confusion with the atrocious treatment of the Ascari prisoners.
+800 captured Eritrean Ascari, regarded as traitors by the Ethiopians, had their right hands and left feet amputated.
+Augustus Wylde records that when he visited the battlefield months after the battle, the pile of severed hands and feet was still visible, "a rotting heap of ghastly remnants."
+Many mutilated Ascari did not survive.
+Wylde wrote how the neighborhood of Adwa "was full of their freshly dead bodies; they had generally crawled to the banks of the streams to quench their thirst, where many of them lingered unattended and exposed to the elements until death put an end to their sufferings."

-Baratieri was relieved of his command and later charged with preparing an "inexcusable" plan of attack and for abandoning his troops in the field.
-He was acquitted on these charges but was described by the court martial judges as being "entirely unfit" for his command.
+Despite some instances of abuse (including possibly some instances of castration), the Italian prisoners were generally treated better by the Ethiopians.
+Among the prisoners was General Albertone.
+Chris Prouty notes that Albertone was given into the care of Azaj Zamanel, commander of Empress Taytu's personal army, and "had a tent to himself, a horse and servants".
+However, around 70 Italian prisoners were massacred in retaliation for the death of Bashah Aboye.
+The officer responsible for the massacre was reportedly imprisoned by Menelik.

 Public opinion in Italy was outraged.
 Chris Prouty offers a panoramic overview of the response in Italy to the news:

-The Russian support for Ethiopia led to the advent of a Russian Red Cross mission.
-The Russian mission was a military mission conceived as a medical support for the Ethiopian troops.
-It arrived in Addis Ababa some three months after Menelik's Adwa victory.

-In 1895, Emperor Menelik II invited Leontiev to return to Ethiopia with a Russian military mission.
-Leontiev organized a delivery of Russian weapons for Ethiopia: 30,000 rifles, 5,000,000 cartridges, 5,000 sabres, and a few cannons.